 - Grass-fed butter for vitamin K2 — bone health

-- Red palm oil for vitamin E and vitamin A — antioxidant and immune support
+- Red palm oil for vitamin E and vitamin A — antioxidant properties and immune support

-Trans fats are not found in nature, but rather spawned when manufacturers hydrogenate vegetable oils.
+Most trans fats are not found in nature, but are spawned when manufacturers hydrogenate vegetable oils.

-By weight, red palm oil contains 50% saturated fat, 40% monounsaturated fat, and 10% polyunsaturated fat[*].
-High SFA, high MUFA, low PUFA.
-This makes red palm oil extremely heat stable, unlike most other vegetable oils.
+By weight, red palm oil contains 50% saturated fat, 40% monounsaturated fat, and 10% polyunsaturated fat[*], which means high SFA, high MUFA, and low PUFA.
+This makes it extremely heat stable, which is unlike most other vegetable and seed oils.

-But the fat and cooking benefits are only half the picture.
-Red palm oil is also rich in carotenoids, vitamins, CoQ10, and other health-promoting compounds.
+But the high fat content and cooking benefits are only half the picture.
+Red palm oil is also a nutritional powerhouse rich in carotenoids, vitamins, CoQ10, and other health-promoting compounds.

-Here’s what you’ll find in a jar of unrefined red palm oil:
+Here’s what you’ll find in a jar of this unrefined oil:

 Carotenoids are powerful, free radical-fighting antioxidants.
 They’re also what make carrots orange, daffodils yellow, and palm oil red.